Saturday, October 30, 2010

 the most blasé traveller [...]

-The Panthéon's magnificent cupula, the drab and melancholy Val de Grâce, proudly look over an entire town [...] from there, the proportions of the the two monuments appear gigantic [...] to the left, the Observatory seems a dark and gaunt spectre [...] then, from afar, the Invalides's elegant lantern flames between the Luxembourg's blue masses and the gray towers of Saint-Sulpice [...]"
+The Panthéon's magnificent cupula, the drab and melancholy dome of the Val de Grâce, proudly dominate an entire town [...]
+From there, the proportions of the the two monuments appear gigantic [...] to the left, the Observatory seems a dark and gaunt spectre [...] then, from afar, the Invalides's elegant lantern flames between the Luxembourg's blue masses and the gray towers of Saint-Sulpice [...]"

 -- The Woman of Thirty by Balzac, 1842

-First they avoided the barricade that guarded the entry* to the 13th, by advancing under fire along the islands of the Bièvre:
+First they avoided the barricade that guarded the entry* to the 13th, by advancing under fire along the islands of the Bièvre river:

-*Les Gobelins, the famous site of tapestry production since the 17th century and still where the district begins.
+*Les Gobelins, the famous site of tapestry production since the 17th century.
+It is still where the district begins.

 Zoom (please scroll down)